 In 2013, Bangladesh enacted its first anti-torture law, the Torture and Custodial Death (Prevention) Act.

-In 2013, Jamdani, a unique design on fine muslin woven on Persian motifs in Dhaka, was classified by UNESCO as an Intangible cultural heritage.
+In 2013, Jamdani, a unique design on fine muslin woven on Persian motifs in Dhaka, was classified by UNESCO as an Intangible Cultural Heritage.

 As of 2014, Bangladesh was set to revise its National Biodiversity Strategy and Action Plan.

-For the year 2015, 100% of the forest area in Bangladesh was reported to be under public ownership.
+In 2015, 100% of the forest area in Bangladesh was reported to be under public ownership.

 In 2015, Bangladesh reached the quarter-final of the Cricket World Cup.